All Episodes

 Because this outbreak started back in February or March.

-So nine 90 days.
+So 90 days from.

 I think he was talking 90 days from now.

-Ninety days from now.
+90 days from now.

 What's he basing it on?

-People escaping and and traveling outside the countries.
+People escaping and traveling outside the countries?

-Well, no, he's basing it on how quickly the disease gets, well, first of all, transmitted and then people get people get sick and then transmit further.
+Well, no, he's basing it on how quickly the disease gets, well, first of all, transmitted and then people who get people get sick and then transmit further.

 You mentioned that earlier.

-You know, how quickly the disease disease spreads.
+You know, how quickly the disease spreads.

 Right.

-So 90 days he said to contain it, or else Europe.
+So 90 days, he said, to contain it or else Europe.

-But they're not saying 90 days, they're saying 30.
+But they're not saying 90 days.

-30 or 45 days, if they don't do something, then Ebola is going to be in every Western European country.
+If they don't do something, then Ebola is going to be in every Western European country.

 But then to do that is racist and unfair.